Social Media Is Bad for Artists (And We All Know It)

 That would be pretty amazing.
 Thanks, cool cat.

-Everybody wants their share of the seemingly easy social media success β so it becomes harder and harder to actually achieve it, with algorithms and competition working against you.
+Today, everybody wants their share of the seemingly easy social media success β so it becomes harder and harder to actually achieve it, with algorithms and competition working against you.

 Maybe some people thrive on this, but to me, it feels exhausting.